KTannenberg/bash-git-prompt/README.md

   - ``↓n``: behind remote by ``n`` commits
   - ``↓m↑n``: branches diverged, other by ``m`` commits, yours by ``n`` commits
 - Branch Symbol<br />
-  If you are currently not on any branch, instead of branch name you would see short HEAD commit hash preceded with a colon (``:``)<br />
+  If you are currently not on any branch, instead of branch name you would see short HEAD commit hash preceded with a colon (:)<br />
-  If you are currently not on any branch, but commit you are on is referenced by any tag, tag name preceded with fisheye (``◉``) would be show
+  If you are currently not on any branch, but commit you are on is referenced by tag, tag name preceded with fisheye (◉) would be show

 ## Install